spectrocloud/librarium/docs/docs-content/compliance.md

 sidebar_position: 220
 sidebar_custom_props:
   icon: "user-shield"
+tags: ["compliance", "soc2", "fips"]
 ---

-# Compliance

-Spectro Cloud has SOC two certification and a FIPS certificate for its Cryptographic Module.
+We have twp Security Operations Center (SOC) certificatiosn and a FIPS certificate for a Cryptographic Module.

 ## SOC 2 Type II